pdonham/mean-todo/README.md

 ## Node / Express Unit Tests

 All node / express unit tests are in _/test/unit-express/_

+Note that some tests may return false negatives due to deferred loading (see app.js).

 To run the node unit tests, run: